 Bioretention practices capture and treat runoff from impervious areas by passing it through a vegetated filter bed, with a filter mixture of sand, soil, and organic matter.
 Filtered stormwater is either returned to a conveyance system or infiltrated into the native soil.
 Bioretention is a multi-functional practice that can be easily adapted for new and redevelopment applications, for almost any land use.
-Stormwater runoff is stored temporarily and filtered in landscaped facilities shaped to take runoff from various sized impervious areas.
-Bioretention provides water quality treatment and aesthetic value, and can be applied as concave parking lot islands, linear roadway or median filters, terraced slope facilities, residential cul-de-sac islands, and ultra-urban planter boxes.
+Stormwater runoff is stored temporarily and filtered in landscaped practices shaped to take runoff from various sized impervious areas.
+Bioretention provides water quality treatment and aesthetic value, and can be applied as concave parking lot islands, linear roadway or median filters, terraced slope practices, residential cul-de-sac islands, and ultra-urban planter boxes.

 One of the important design factors to consider in using bioretention is the scale at which it will be applied.
-Rain gardens are small, distributed bioretention practices designed to treat runoff from small areas such as individual rooftops and driveways and are installed in native soils where infiltration can occur and without an underdrain system.
-Bioretention basins are often used to treat larger drainage areas such as parking lots in commercial or institutional areas and where structural drainage design components are needed (e.g., underdrains, liners, overflow drain inlets).
+Bioretention can be sited as small, distributed practices designed to treat runoff from small areas such as individual rooftops and driveways and are installed in native soils where infiltration can occur and without an underdrain system.
+Bioretention practices can also be used to treat larger drainage areas such as parking lots in commercial or institutional areas and where structural drainage design components are needed (e.g., underdrains, liners, overflow drain inlets).
 In urban settings, bioretention structures are often incorporated in or retrofitted into tree pits, curb extensions, and foundation planters.

-Bioretention facilities are well suited to be used in combination with Simple Disconnection Section 0) and Disconnection to Filter Strips and Vegetated Buffers (Section ©).
+Bioretention practices are well suited to be used in combination with Simple Disconnection (Section 4.2.2) and Disconnection to Filter Strips and Vegetated Buffers (Section 4.2.3) when additional storage is necessary to meet additional treatment standards.